zhch2000/BackendAssignment/README.md

 2. The double quotation marks inside JSON string need to be replaced with ```\"```

 #### Example
+main.go is able to take any number of JSON Strings as arguments.
+The following example has 3 input arguments
 ```
 go run main.go "{\"action\":\"jump\", \"time\":100}" "{\"action\":\"run\", \"time\":75}" "{\"action\":\"jump\",\"time\":200}"
 ```